webrecorder/browsertrix-crawler/README.md

 ```

-In the following example, the scope include regexes will crawl all page URLs that match `example.com/(crawl-this|crawl-that)` since the | indicates an "or".
+In the following example, the scope includes regexes that will crawl all page URLs that match `example.com/(crawl-this|crawl-that)` since the | indicates an "or".
 URLs that match skip$ will be excluded but skip-me wouldn't.
 For example, `https://example.com/crawl-this/page.html` and `https://example.com/crawl-this/pages/skipme/not` would be crawled, but `https://example.com/crawl-this/pages/skip` would not be.

 ```
 seeds: